stephentcannon/sessie/README.md

 TODO
 --------

   1. Need to work on the Meteor Session stuff.
+It doesn't clear between changes of permanet session loads.

   2. Expand Loch session variables to support editable and deletable instead or in addition to mutable.

-  3.

 License
 ------------